A little girl lost

 In those days in rural New Mexico where we lived, one could get a driver’s license at the tender age of 15.
 Like everyone of that generation, Helen did so.

 Just a few weeks after getting that prized license, Helen and another friend of my sister’s, Kay MacLean, went for a drive with two boys from their high school class.
 Our parents told us that Helen oversteered when her car hit the shoulder on the side of the road.
 The car turned over.

 The two boys lived – Helen and Kay were killed.

-Perhaps it wasn't the original intention of the holiday, but every Memorial Day we think of Helen.
-As Elvis would sing, we forgot to remember to forget her.
+Perhaps, it wasn’t the original intention of the holiday, but every Memorial Day we think of Helen.
+As Elvis would have sung, we forgot to remember to forget her.

 * Editorials reflect the opinion of the publisher.